 MISM 6314 - Management Information Systems

 ACCT 6335 - Financial Statement Analysis

 ACCT 6355 - Case Studies in Advanced Accounting Topics (Requisites: ACCT 6330, ACCT 6335.
 Must be taken as the last accounting course.)

-Choose two (2) courses from the electives below:
+Choose one course from the electives below:

 ACCT 6343 - Accounting for Governmental and Nonprofit Entities